-We define a notion of incremental input-to-state stability for hybrid systems along the analogous notion for trajectories as introduced in [2].
-A slight deviation is our notion of distance between executions for which we use the notion of graphical distance introduced in [9].
-However, our results are not sensitive to the particular definition of distance.
-We introduce the notion of uniformly continuous input simulations and bisimulations which extend the classical notion of bisimulations for systems with input, and the uniform continuity constraints introduced in [17].
-We show that incremental input-to-state stability is invariant under uniformly continuous input bisimulation.
-We also obtain that input-to-state stability is invariant under uniformly continuous input bisimulations as a special case of our results.
+We study two properties with respect to inputs, namely, input-to-state stability and incremental input-to-state stability.
+Input-to-state stability refers to the stability of the system with respect to the origin under small perturbations to the input, where as, incremental input-to-state stability generalizes it to any reference trajectory.
+The extension of the results in [19] to the case of inputs has been challenging due to the lack of a definition of incremental input-to-state stability similar to the previous definition.
+So, we first provide a characterization of incremental input-to-state stability defined in [2] in an " $\epsilon$ - $\delta$ " form, and use that to provide a definition of incremental input-to-state stability for hybrid systems.
+A slight deviation is our definition is the notion of distance between executions, for which we use the notion of graphical distance introduced in [11].
+However, our results are not sensitive to the particular choice of the definition of distance.
+We introduce the notion of uniformly continuous input simulations and bisimulations, which extend the classical notion of bisimulations for systems with input, and the uniform continuity constraints introduced in [19].
+We show that incremental input-to-state stability is invariant under uniformly continuous input bisimulation, and obtain that input-to-state stability is invariant under uniformly continuous input bisimulations as a corollary.
+Next, we argue that uniformity conditions on both input and state are essential for preserving the properties, that is, continuity alone does not suffice.

-We examine whether the notion introduced is a reasonable pre-order for reasoning about input-to-state stability properties.
-In particular, we ask whether we can hope to construct simpler systems which are related to the original system by uniformly continuous input simulations/bisimulations, and show that the simplification is input-to-state stable.
-In order to justify the claim, we show that Lyapunov function based analysis of input-to-state stability can be cast as constructing simpler one-dimensional systems which are input-to-state stable, where the Lyapunov function serves as a uniformly continuous input simulation between the original system and the one-dimensional system.
+Finally, we examine whether the notion introduced is a reasonable pre-order for reasoning about input-to-state stability properties.
+In particular, we ask whether we can hope to construct simpler systems which are related to the original system by uniformly continuous input simulations and bisimulations, and show that the simplification is input-tostate stable.
+First, we present some examples which illustrate the approximation based analysis of the stability of system with respect to input.
+Next, we show that the classical Lyapunov based approach for proving input-to-state stability can be considered as a concrete method for constructing simplifications which are uniformly continuously input similar to the original system.
+More precisely, we show that Lyapunov function based analysis of input-to-state stability can be cast as constructing simpler one-dimensional systems which are input-to-state stable, where the Lyapunov function serves as a uniformly continuous input simulation between the original system and the one-dimensional system.

-II.
-PRELIMINARIES
+2. PRELIMINARIES